xulihang/ImageTrans_chrome_extension/README.md

 4. In Chrome, move the mouse over the picture which needs to be translated.
 Press CTRL+SHIFT+F （CTRL+SHIFT+V on mac） to call the popup and press TAB to alter the buttons.
 Press Enter to run the desired action like translating the image or getting the image's src.

+## Supported Web Sites

+If the images on a web site have a unique URL and are downloadable, then the extension can handle it, otherwise, the web site is not supported.

 ## Video

 Demo video on Youtube: [link](https://www.youtube.com/watch?v=R7pv02jwL_k)